containerd/protobuild/README.md

 `protoc` commands, configured with the plugins, packages and details of your choice.

-It should work with both the default `golang/protobuf` and the `gogo` toolchain.
-If it doesn't, we should figure out how to get there.

 The main benefit is that it makes it much easier to consume external types from vendored projects.
 By integrating the protoc include paths with Go's vendoring and GOPATH, builds are much easier to keep consistent across a project.